 Without mods, the Nintendo Switch is clearly the far-superior hardware here.
 But I was pretty delighted to find that the Nomad puts up a decent fight for being 25 years old, and can play your entire Genesis library!

 Nomad prices are pretty high, though, so it’s tough to recommend unless you’re quite the Sega enthusiast.
-If you fall into the camp of being a Sega Genesis superfan and collector, and can find a reasonable deal on a fairly minty one, then I’d say go for it! (check out my tips for buying retro games on eBay if you need some help).
+If you fall into the camp of being a Sega Genesis superfan and collector, and can find a reasonable deal on a fairly minty one, then I’d say go for it.
 Similar to the recent Mario Bros.
 Game & Watch, the Sega Genesis Nomad is not only a neat piece of history and collector’s item, but also comfortably functional and a blast to play.
 I’m still astonished at how well it holds up in 2021!

 Have you ever played the Sega Genesis Nomad?
 If so, how’d you like it?
 Do you love obscure handhelds from gaming history as much as I do?
 Let me know in the comments below!